Consent Page

 {% endif %}

-For example, if you have a specific marketing campaign and you want to show/hide some parts of a general consent page append a _mode _to a URL link:
+For example, if you have a specific marketing campaign and want to show or hide parts of the general consent page, append mode

 .